lazdavila/pescea/README.md

 This package is not a standalone application for end user implementation.

-The aim of this package is to be used by software developers and integrators to implement the Escea interface on home automation platforms.
+The aim of this package is to be used by software developers and integrators to implement the Escea interface on home automation platforms (principally Home Assistant )

 ## Credit